 PLG is the next phase in the evolution of effective software sales as depicted below.

 What a PLG strategy looks like for different companies can vary wildly because it is shaped by the ideal customer profile and journey.
 However, there are a few principles that lie at the heart of every successful PLG strategy.

-- Focus on growth – Whether your main method of PLG growth is expansion of the number of customers through acquisition or expansion of usage and revenue within customer accounts, achieving sustainable scalable growth is vital to repay the investment in product and infrastructure that PLG requires.
+Whether your main method of PLG growth is expansion of the number of customers through acquisition or expansion of usage and revenue within customer accounts, achieving sustainable, scalable growth is vital to repay the investment in product and infrastructure that PLG requires.

-- Be data-driven – Advances in product data, tracking, and experimentation mean that you can use data to drive decision-making far more effectively in a PLG model.
-This offers significant advantages beyond making decisions based on anecdotal evidence and gut-feel.
+Advances in product data, tracking, and experimentation mean that you can use data to drive decision-making far more effectively in a PLG model.
+This offers significant advantages beyond making decisions based on anecdotal evidence and gut feel.

 The PLG toolbox

 PLG is largely centered around building and optimizing a “flywheel” of growth that allows companies to land and expand customers quickly and effectively.
-We break this flywheel into 3 parts:
+We break this flywheel into three parts.

 - Find and discover – Allowing effective organic growth by allowing customers to organically find, discover, and test out your product before purchasing.
 This can also include viewing or participating in how the community of other users get value from the product.
 The community of users can be a powerful selling point or reason for conversion.